Water: How much should you drink every day?

 See more In-depth

-- Dietary reference intake: Electrolytes and water.
-The National Academies of Science, Engineering, and Medicine. http://www.nationalacademies.org/hmd/Activities/Nutrition/DRIElectrolytes.aspx.
-Accessed July 13, 2017.
+- Dietary reference intakes for electrolytes and water.
+U.S. National Academies of Science, Engineering, and Medicine. https://www.nationalacademies.org/our-work/dietary-reference-intakes-for-electrolytes-and-water.
+Accessed Oct.
+2, 2020.